Minnesota Timberwolves: Logos and uniforms

 On April 11, 2017, the team unveiled a new logo to coincide with the massive roster turnaround of the past few years.
 The Timberwolves revealed four new uniforms for the 2017–18 season as a part of a Nike-sponsored, league-wide initiative to redesign team uniforms.
 All four uniforms used "Wolves" for the team name and included the Nike Swoosh and Fitbit logos.
 The Association Edition uniform, revealed on August 10, 2017, consisted of a white uniform with navy and blue stripes and lettering.
 The Icon Edition uniform, which was revealed alongside its Association counterpart, has a navy body with white stripes and lettering.
 On September 15, the Timberwolves revealed their Statement Edition uniform which is primarily neon green with navy stripes, navy lettering for the team and player names, and white text with a navy stroke for the jersey numbers.
 The City Edition uniform, which is primarily gray with white lettering, was the last to be revealed on December 27.

 On August 30, 2018, the Timberwolves unveiled their first "Classic" edition uniforms based on the black alternates used from 1997 to 2008.
 They also unveiled a dark purple "City" uniform inspired by Prince's 1984 album Purple Rain, as well as a white "Earned" version that was exclusive only to the 16 teams that made the 2018 playoffs.
+The Prince-inspired "City" uniform was brought back in the 2025–26 season.

 The Timberwolves' 2019–20 "City" uniform, which was unveiled on November 20, 2019, featured a sky blue base with white letters and trim that paid homage to the waters of the Mississippi River and the Minneapolis–Saint Paul metropolitan area (the "Twin Cities").

 For the 2020–21 season, the Timberwolves' "City" uniform paid homage to the North Star, featuring a midnight black base and aurora green trim.
-A green star is affixed below the neckline and above the abbreviation "MINN" in grey.
+A green star is affixed below the neckline and above the abbreviation "MINN" in gray.